IgniteUI/help-topics/topics/02_Controls/igPopOver/05_igPopover_Accessibility_Compliance.md

 ## Accessibility Compliance Reference
 ### Introduction

-All Ignite UI™ controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
+All %%ProductName%%™ controls and components comply with Section 508, Subpart 1194.22 of the Rehabilitation Act of 1973.
 The table below contains the specific rules of Subpart 1194.22 that pertain to the control.
 Also, detailed is how the `igPopover` control complies with each rule.

 In some cases, to meet the requirements of each accessibility rule, you may need to interact with the control by setting a specific property, but in other cases, the control performs these tasks for you.